White Pine Handbook 2022-2023 Information A to Z

-Dress Code: Students should dress according to the conventions of good taste while in school.
+Students should dress according to the conventions of good taste while in school.
 Clothing should be neat and clean.
 Clothing that suggests violence, drugs, obscenity, gang activity, or other offensive themes will not be permitted.
-Shorts, skirts, and dresses must be no shorter than 3 inches above the knee.
+Shorts, skirts, and dresses must be closer to the knee than the waist.
 Shirts must cover one’s midriff during all activities.
 Tank tops, shirts with “spaghetti straps” and the like are unacceptable.
 Hats, beanies, and bandanas are not to be worn in the building.
-Shoes should allow for running freely an dhsould be appropriate for active play at recess and P.E.
+Shoes should allow for running freely and should be appropriate for active play at recesses and P.E.
+Flip flops are not good for running and are highly discouraged.
 We appreciate you working with us to eliminate distractions to our learning environment.

-Emergencies/Emergency Forms: Throughout the school year, students are trained to respond appropriately to emergencies.
-Practicing for fires, earthquakes, lock-downs, and lock-outs are important for the safety and wellbeing of our students.
-A lock-out is when students simply stay in their classrooms and keep learning while the administration checks on a suspected danger.
+Throughout the school year, students are trained to respond appropriately to emergencies.
+Drills are done monthly with every other month practicing a full evacuation.
+A hall check is put into effect when danger or other emergency is possible.
+During a hall check, students simply stay in their classrooms and keep learning while the administration checks on a suspected danger.
 It is important to keep your contact information updated, both in the school office and with your child’s teacher.

-Field Trips: Teachers may ask parents for donations to help cover the cost of bus transportation and incidental expenses for field trips.
+Teachers may ask parents for donations to help cover the cost of bus transportation and incidental expenses for field trips.
 Students are never kept from participating in field trip activities because of an inability or desire not to make a donation.
-Field trips will not be taken away due to lack of donations.
 Students are expected to follow the safe busing rules.
 Students who ride the bus to a field trip must return to the school on the bus unless they are physically handed over to the parent/legal guardian.
 There are no exceptions.

-Illness: If your child becomes ill at school or he/she arrives at school sick, you or someone listed on your emergency card will be contacted to pick your child up as soon as possible.
-Keep your child home from school if he or she has exhibited one or more of the following:
+If your child becomes ill at school or he/she arrives at school sick, you or someone listed on your emergency card will be contacted to pick your child up as soon as possible.
+Keep your child home from school if she or he has exhibited one or more of the following:

 - Diarrhea or vomiting